Loading lesson…

 The big idea: AI trained on Western data inherits Western assumptions about what normal looks like.
 Global AI requires global data, and global data requires global investment.

-What is the core idea behind "Geographic Bias: The West Dominates"?
+What is the main idea of "Geographic Bias: The West Dominates"?

-Which best describes the scope of "Geographic Bias: The West Dominates"?
+Which concept is most central to "Geographic Bias: The West Dominates"?